IST PANDEMIC PREPAREDNESS PLAN AND STAGE DESCRIPTIONS

 The following principles apply to the implementation of the contingency plan:

 - Recognize the primacy of expert advice: The school regularly seeks advice from the following sources: the World Health Organization, the Centers for Disease Control (US), the Chinese Center for Disease Control and Prevention, and the Tianjin Center for Disease Control and Prevention, the Local Center for Disease Control and Prevention (Jinnan District), and the Raffles Clinic.

 - Seek and provide information: The school seeks and validates information from multiple sources including government departments, embassies, UN agencies and inter-school networks.
 It regularly disseminates information to the school community.

 - Devise and evaluate strategies: The strategies for combating potential flu pandemics are broadly outlined in a four-stage plan.
 The Task Force will evaluate and modify strategies in response to changing circumstances.

 - Provide optional courses of action for community members: The school leadership has neither the expertise nor the authority to make life decisions for members of the community.
 It will therefore provide optional courses of action, for example in the areas of program completion by students, and contractual decisions by employees.

-- Control rumors: Members of the IST community are expected to report all rumors regarding Avian Flu to the Task Force.
+- Control rumors: Members of the IST community are expected to report all rumors regarding the influenza to the Task Force.
 The Task Force will investigate all rumors and report its findings to the community.

 D. THE FOUR-STAGE PLAN